Reeceeboii/Batch-Compression/README.md

 This small Python script (which is simply a custom wrapper around the [ImageMagick](https://github.com/ImageMagick/ImageMagick) binaries) allows me to create renamed and reduced file size version of each image in a particular destination.

-Images can often be reduced by up to ~ 80% - 90%, going from ~6MB down to ~300KB.
+Images can often be reduced in their size by a significant amount.
+The script both shrinks and compresses.
+As an example, a 4.29mb JPG can come out the other end at 62.9kb.
+A huge reduction is storage requirements and network load and you get an image perfect to place on to a website.

 On my photography site, the original size images are available for download, or for viewing, but the smaller images are the ones displayed on the site by default, saving the end user from having to download lots of full resolution DSLR images.